[Image: A bland banner that says “Raising Luminaries Resource Roundup June”]

 One more good thing…

 [Video description: Q walks R2 through an arsenal of behaviors they’ve designed to a release of trigger dopamine and oxytocin in adults to maximize the likelihood of receiving attention, treats, and compliance to requests.
-Methods include: pressing their faces together, nuzzling noses, making gurgling, and protecting each other.]
+Methods include: pressing their faces together, nuzzling noses, making gurgling sounds, and protecting each other.]

 Stay Curious, Stand Brave & Own Your Experience